 Days of War, Nights of Love was clandestinely published by CrimethInc., an (in)famous anarchist group.
 It was written as some sort of manifesto of their beliefs.There are about 36 chapters, loosely arranged alphabetically (A is for Anarchy, B is for Bourgeoisie, and so on).
 There are images and mini-stories between the chapters.
 It is at its core a propaganda book, a collection of essays, or as they claim, “your ticket to a world free of charge.”

 As far as I’m concerned the book was written in a very compelling and passionate way.
-As the majority of anarchist books, it has this rabid and angsty vibe which I often contrast with the dryness of Marxist writing.
-It is agitating and idealitiscally stupid in a very positive, if not romantic, way.
+As in many anarchist books, it has this vehement and angsty vibe.
+It is agitating and idealistically stupid in a very positive, if not romantic, way.
 I love it.

 As much as I recognize its limitations in political theory, given most of anarchism’s rejection of politics itself, the book somehow provoked the question of compromise and purity, two things which concern me rather seriously these past few weeks.
 I am beginning to see the limitations of a pseudo-creative/ hipster life founded on the illusion of individual self-sustainability, yet I also refuse to swallow the “mature” logic of a conventional bourgeois divorced from any form of dissent.